ParthGandhiNUS/tp/docs/DeveloperGuide.md

    - Logging and monitoring mechanisms should be in place to track system usage and identify potential issues.

 7. **Data Management**:
    - File saving should be done whenever a change has been made to the Master List.

-## Glossary
-* *` `*  - Refers to empty user input, where user just presses `enter` key.

 ## Instructions for manual testing